AElfProject/AElf/docs/resources/smart-contract-apis/genesis.md

 **Returns:**

-code hash of the specified contract.
+The code hash of the contract.

 #### function GetContractAddressByName